 Israelis live by the motto kulanu mishpacha (we are all family).
 And just like in a good family, there are no secrets and, of course, no boundaries.
 Taboo questions do not exist over here.
 People may ask about your age, place of living and plans for the future, how much do you make per month?
 How much do you pay in rent?
 If you are single, they will try to introduce you to someone, ensuring that it will be a match made in heaven.
-It may be a shock at first, but eventually you accept this very direct way of getting to know people.
+It may be a shock at first, but eventually, you accept this very direct way of getting to know people.

 In Israel, words are just not enough to describe all the firework of emotions that go along with the words.
 Gestures here are vital.
 You know you’ve become culturally Israeli when you begin using big movements and invading other people’s personal space.
 Of course, using your fingers to express “just a moment.”
-Congratulations, if you meet some of these requirements then you my friend have just become a bit more Israeli.
+Congratulations, if you meet some of these requirements then you, my friend, have just become a bit more Israeli.

 Israelis live in a very close, touchy, feely culture.
 Their society acts as if in a close-knit family.
 When first greeting, an Israeli use physical contact with a smile.
 It is also important to understand that shaking hands is not customary; however, an Israeli will not be offended if you offer your hand.
-Since Israel is such a close society a chutznik may feel as if their personal space is being invaded when talking with an Israeli.
+Since Israel is such a closed society, a chutznik may feel as if their personal space is being invaded when talking with an Israeli.
 Most of us come from a culture where feelings are more contained, so you may feel like every person nearby pierces into your privacy.
 But time changes everything, and soon you’ll get used to and even love this no-distance communication.

 Punctuality is not a priority in Eretz Israel.
 At a wedding or similar type of function, showing up half an hour after the time specified on the invitation, is perfectly acceptable.
 In fact, being late is almost expected.
-In order not to stress out while waiting for your tardy guests, you’ve learned to tell them an hour earlier than the stated one and expect everyone arrive just in time.
+In order not to stress out while waiting for your tardy guests, you’ve learned to tell them an hour earlier than the stated one and expect everyone to arrive just in time.